-This is Plovdiv’s oldest church and one of its most beloved: the riotous frescoes and gilded iconostasis within belie its broody...
+This is Plovdiv’s oldest church and one of its most beloved.
+Dedicated to Emperor Constantine the Great and his mother, Helena, it was...

 Atanas Krastev House

-The Historical Museum concentrates on the 1876 April Uprising and the massacre of Bulgarians at Batak, which directly led to the Russian...
+Plovdiv's Historical Museum concentrates on the 1876 April Uprising and the massacre of Bulgarians at Batak, which directly led to the...

 ul Dr Chomakov 2 · interesting places nearby